edake1/ECE-4160-Dake.github.io/README.md

 #### Test 2 - Blowing hot air on chip
 In an attempt to observe an appreciable change in the temperature, I proceeded to blow hot air onto the board instead.
 After a few seconds of doing this, I observed a slight change in the readings.
 See below for before and after pics.

+Before blowing on chip
 <img src="docs/images/temp1.png" width="500">

+When blowing on chip
 <img src="docs/images/temp2-inc.png" width="500">

 From the pics above, you would observe that the temperature readings changed from "32- - -" to "33- - -" after hot air was blown onto the board.